LuisR-jpg/ComputerVision/README.md

 - Detection is capable of telling whether a photo contains a face or not.

-- Recognition is telling *what* person is on the photo.
+- Recognition is telling *who* is on the photo.

 ### Raspberry Pi OS